-· Minimize the amount of peanut and nut foods brought into school

-- · Remind students to not share any foods with other students anytime, or eat on the bus - · Students who eat peanut or nuts should wash their hands afterwards to prevent accidental exposure to other students - Do not send food into school with the intention that it be shared with classmates for any type of celebration.
-ACES promotes the use of creative, non-food options to celebrate birthdays and special occasions.
+- Minimize the amount of peanut and nut foods brought into school - · Remind students to not share any foods with other students anytime, or eat on the bus - · Students who eat peanut or nuts should wash their hands afterwards to prevent accidental exposure to other students - Do not send food into school with the intention that it be shared with classmates for any type of celebration.
+ACES promotes the use of creative, non-food options to celebrate birthdays and special occasions. - Inform school nurse if your child has any known or suspected allergy.